USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - distinguished doctoral dissertations,

-- scientific or artistic achievements, including outstanding scientific and artistic output.
+- scientific or artistic achievements, including outstanding scientific and artistic record.

-Detailed information is available on the website of the UW Research Service.
+Detailed information is available on the UW Research Services Office website.

-a) significant achievements in scientific, didactic, implementation or organisational activities,
+a) significant achievements in scientific, teaching, implementation or organisational activities,

-SIGNIFICANT ACHIEVEMENTS ARE CONSIDERED TO BE IN THE AREA OF ACTIVITY:
+SIGNIFICANT ACHIEVEMENTS ARE CONSIDERED TO BE IN THE AREA OF:

-- the conduct of scientific research which has resulted in the acquisition of:
+- conducting scientific research which has resulted in the acquisition of:

-- new knowledge in a scientific field or discipline, or new skills, which are aimed at developing new products, processes or services or bringing about a significant improvement in them;
+- new knowledge in a scientific field or discipline or new skills, which are aimed at developing new products, processes or services or introducing significant improvement to them;

 - artistic creativity resulting in tangible or intangible artistic work, including artistic performance, which makes a significant contribution to cultural development;